Dasun169/Film-Theatre/README.md

 ---

 ## 🚀 Features in Detail
 1. **Dynamic Search**: Real-time movie search with interactive filters.
-2. **Secure Booking**: End-to-end secure ticket booking using Spring Security.
-3. **PDF and QR Code Integration**: Automatically generate PDFs and QR codes for confirmed tickets.
+2. **PDF and QR Code Integration**: Automatically generate PDFs and QR codes for confirmed tickets.

 ---